george-gca/bracis_2023_srcaps/pages/results.md

 </figure>

 <!--
+Here we can see a visual comparison of the models' results

+stripes in the tablecloth

+smooth edges

 Here we can see a visual comparison of the models' results.
 Even the models with the best results failed to be able to recreate the crossed stripes in the tablecloth.
 This is due to the fact that the stripes are too thin, and the models tend to create smooth edges, which is a characteristic of the RCAN model.
 -->